anilmainali/easyTravel-Selenium/README.md

 Click on the downloaded zip or Click on dropdown arrow and select and click on show in folder.

 Unzip the file
  You have successfully downloaded the Selenium jar on your computer.
 Follow the next section to import  the selenium jar into your project.

-## Step 6 :Import Selenium Jars into Project
+## Step 6 :Import Selenium Jars into Project.

-TODO
+Open you Eclipse IDE and create a new projectby right clicking into project explorer section.

+Select new and click on other then java project.

+Click on Next.

+Provide a project name for Example easyTravel Project.

+Click on Finish.

+Now,

+Right Click on the project.

+Click on Properties.

+Click on Java build path.

+Go to Libraries.

+Click on Add External Jars.

+Go to downloads where you downloaded your jars.

+Select and click on Selenium -Java-3.3.1-nodes.jar.

+It imports the jar.

+Again click on Add External jars.

+Open the library folder.

+Select all the jars by pressing Ctrl + A and click on Open

+All your jars will be imported.

+Click OK.
+All your Selenium Jars will be placed under your project.

+Now, you are all set to write your selenium scripts using Java using Eclipse IDE.

 ## Create your First Selenium Script using easyTravel App.